p65536/AI-UX-Customizer/docs/UX-Customizer/README.md

   - **Message Jump List with Search**: Instantly jump to any message in the conversation from a list.
 You can filter messages by plain text or regular expressions.
   - **Per-Message Navigation**: Adds buttons to each message to jump to the next/previous message by the same speaker (user/assistant) or scroll to the top of the current message.
   - **Collapsible Messages**: Adds a button to collapse long messages, and includes a "Bulk Collapse/Expand" button in the navigation console.
+  - **[ChatGPT only] Auto-collapse User Messages**: Automatically collapses long user queries upon loading to save screen space.

 - **Utility & Platform-Specific**
+  - **Responsive Settings UI**: The Settings Panel and Theme Editor automatically adjust their size and layout to fit smaller screens.
   - **Export/Import Settings**: Easily back up and share your complete configuration as a JSON file.
   - **[Gemini only] Auto-Load Full Chat History**: Automatically loads the entire chat history when opening a conversation, eliminating the need to manually scroll up.
   - **[ChatGPT only] Layout Scan (Firefox Only)**: Automatically performs a layout scan on chat load to mitigate scroll position jumps caused by late-loading messages or images.